l7mp/learning-go/99-labs/02-webapps/README.md

 # Copy the binary from the build container.
 COPY --from=build /helloworld .

-# Tell Docker to execute this command on a `docker run`.
+# Execute this command when the container is run.
 CMD ["/helloworld"]
 ```